TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/3. Main_Plot_Analysis_Module/Current_Source_Density_Window/Functions/README.txt

 % dimensions of plot
 % 10.
 CurrentPlotData: structure in which analysis results are saved in
 % case user wants to export them
+% 11.
+PlotAppearance: structure holding information about plot appearances
+% the user can select

 % Output:
 % 1. currentClim: global clim - either unchanged from previous csd plot if